mobizt/ReadyMail/README.md

 The library provides the simple IMAP APIs for idling (mailbox polling), searching and fetching the messages.
 If additional works are needed e.g. setting and deleting flags, or creating, moving and deleting folder, or copying, moving and deleting mssage etc., those taks can be done through the `IMAPClient::sendCommand()`.

-The [Command.ino](/examples/Reading/Command/Command.ino) example show how to do those works.
+The [Command.ino](/examples/Reading/Command/Command.ino) example shows how to do those works.
 The server responses from sending the command will be discussed in the [IMAP Custom Comand Processing Information](#imap-custom-comand-processing-information) section below.

 ### IMAP Processing Information